Jacinto-S/Bash-DVD_Screensaver/README.md

 - Logo bouncing of corners
 - Logo changing color

-To run this, build it using Maven.
+To run this, build it using Maven (e.g. Lifecycle -> install in IntelliJ).
 The resulting .jar file can be run with java -jar filename

 Planned:
 - Make this automatically run from bash after inactivity.